 - Make payments for longer causing you to pay more interest over the life of the loan

 - Possible loss of certain federal student loan benefits

-- If serving on active duty, you may no longer be eligible for some military benefits
+- If active duty begins after your consolidation date, you may no longer be eligible for some military benefits

 Have you done one of the following?

 - Left school or temporarily withdrawn from classes

 Do you have one of these eligible loan types?

 - FFELP (Federal Family Education Loan Program) Subsidized and Unsubsidized Loans